infinite-system/ivue/docs/docs/pages/usage.md

 ## Using Composables

-Counter example built with `ivue` with passed in props and emits, see the highlighted sections related to emits.
+See the highlighted sections related to composable usage.
 ::: code-group
-<<< @/components/examples/CounterComposables.vue{17 vue:line-numbers}
+<<< @/components/examples/CounterComposables.vue{4,11,19 vue:line-numbers}
 :::
 :::details For this example we initialize the component like this:
 ```vue